 Administer the Private Activity Bond Allocation Program efficiently and effectively to ensure the total utilization of the state's annual private activity bond allocation according to federal regulations and compile and analyze the results of each allocation in an annual report.

 C. Anticipated Changes in Strategies

-The BRB expects several changes to significantly impact the agency's business and workforce.
+The BRB anticipates several changes that will significantly impact the agency's business and workforce.

 Business Trends